Voice

 Configure the Character

-Let's return to
+Let's return to voice configuration.

 Associate a voice ID with your variable.